-Safe driving on long trips means taking regular breaks to rest your mind and body.
-Driver fatigue is a major cause of vehicle crashes, so try to take a 15-minute break about every two hours along your journey.
-Stretch, move around and revive.
-Have something to eat or drink and really give yourself rest!
+Driver fatigue is a major cause of vehicle crashes, so try to take a 15-minute break about every two hours.
+Stretch your legs, move around and revive.
+Have a beverage (non-alcoholic, of course) and maybe something to eat.

-Across the province, the ministry has about 170 rest areas available for you to take a short break.
-All rest areas are equipped with garbage cans and the majority have picnic tables.
-All have toilets – ranging from classic rustic pit toilets, to compost toilets, to full-flush facilities.
-Some rest areas even have trails and scenic lookouts.
+Across the province, the ministry has about 170 rest areas, for you to take a short break.
+All of our rest areas are equipped with garbage cans and toilets – ranging from classic rustic pit toilets, to compost toilets, to full-flush facilities.
+The majority have picnic tables and some rest areas even have trails and scenic lookouts.

 Another great place to take a break from the road is a provincial park.
 Many are not far off the highway.
 They provide not only the amenities of a rest area, but usually running water, short trails and sometimes even a lake in which to take a refreshing plunge.
 So, if you’re feeling groggy, it’s time to get off the highway and recharge!
 Take care out there folks and enjoy the drive!